-Sekuler et al. examined the effect of face inversion on the information used by human observers to resolve an identification task.
+Sekuler, Gaspar, Gold and Bennett (2004) examined the effect of face inversion on the information used by human observers to resolve an identification task.
 Four classification images extracted using reverse correlation are reanalyzed: one for each combination of two subjects (MAT and CMG) and two conditions (UPRIGHT and INVERTED).
 Each classification image cumulates the data from 10,000 trials.
 We will not further describe this experiment.
-Rather we will limit the presentation to what is required for to application of the pixel and cluster tests.
+Rather we will limit the presentation to what is required for to application of the Pixel and Cluster tests.

-First, the raw classification images must be convolved with a Gaussian filter (i.e., smoothed).
-The choice of the appropriate Gaussian filter depends essentially on the size of the search space (for a discussion, see Worsley, 2005).
-We chose a Gaussian filter with a standard deviation of $\sigma_b = 4$ pixels; its effect are similar to those of the filter used by Sekuler et al. (2004).
-Second, the smooth classification images must be Z-scored.
-This can sometimes be achieved analytically (see Appendix).
-However, if the number of trials is greater than 200-as is usually the case with classification images-the transformation can be approximated as follows: SCi = double(imread('GenderCi.tiff')); sigma\b = 20; %std of smoothing filter S\r = double(imread('faceMask.tif'))/255; vecSCi = SCi(eq(S\r,0)); ZSCi = ZTransSCi(SCi,... [mean(vecSCi(:)),std(vecSCi(:))]); ZSCi = ZSCi .\ S\r; p = .05; %p-value tC = 2.7; %threshold (for Cluster test) Res = StatThresh(ZSCi,p,sigma\b,tC,S\r); background = double(imread('w1H.JPG')); tCi = DiplayRes(Res,background);
+First, the raw classification images must be convolved with a Gaussian filter, i.e. smoothed.
+The choice of the appropriate Gaussian filter depends essentially on the size of the search space (see Worsley, submitted, for a discussion).
+We chose a Gaussian filter with a standard deviation of σ_b = 4 pixels; its effect are similar to those of the filter used by Sekuler, Gaspar, Gold and Bennett (2004).
+Second, the smooth classification images must be Z-transformed.
+This can sometimes be achieved analytically (see Appendix: The construction of a classification image).
+However, if the number of trials is greater than 200 - as is usually the case with classification images - the Z-transformation can be approximated as follows: